top of page

 • Leadership & Strategy: Collaborate with the Board of Directors to set strategic direction and develop long-range plans, ensuring mission alignment.

-• Community Relations & Marketing: Alongside the Outreach coordinator, build partnerships with local organizations, promote the pantry's mission, and increase community awareness.
+• Community Relations & Marketing: Alongside the outreach coordinator, build partnerships with local organizations, promote the pantry's mission, and increase community awareness.

-• Board Relations: Work closely with Board of Directors executive team and committees (planning, finance, etc.) and report on progress and challenges.
+• Board Relations: Work closely with the Board of Directors executive team and committees (planning, finance, etc.) and report on progress and challenges.

 Essential Skills & Qualifications